How Jiro Is Personalized For You

 Attribution is reassessed on a rolling basis as new data becomes available.
 Your attributed panel at any given time reflects activity within the active measurement period, typically the most recent 12 months.

-Because attribution is based on how clinical activity is documented, patients you treated whose records were submitted under a group or facility NPI — without individual provider attribution — may not appear in your panel.
-This is a structural characteristic of how clinical data is submitted, not a limitation specific to Jiro Health.
+Because attribution is based on how clinical activity is documented, patients you treated whose records were submitted under a group or facility NPI, without individual provider attribution, may not appear in your panel.
+This is a structural characteristic of how clinical data is submitted, not a limitation specific to Jiro.

-Jiro Health surfaces a default set of metrics relevant to your specialty.
-Specialty is determined from your NPI taxonomy at registration and used to select the metrics most likely to reflect the clinical, operational, and financial dimensions of your practice.
+Jiro surfaces a default set of metrics relevant to your specialty.
+Specialty is determined from your selection at registration and used to populate the metrics most likely to reflect the clinical, operational, and financial dimensions of your practice.
 A cardiologist and an emergency physician, for example, see different default metric sets reflecting the different care contexts and population patterns relevant to each specialty.

 How Spotlights Are Generated

-Spotlights surface meaningful changes and patterns in your practice data — automatically, without any configuration required.
-They are generated from your metric values and updated as new data becomes available.
+Spotlights surface meaningful changes and patterns in your practice data, automatically, without any configuration required, highlighting your significant Metrics for you as new data becomes available.

 How Peer Benchmarks Are Constructed

-Every metric in Jiro Health is accompanied by a peer benchmark — a reference value calculated from the same real-world data that powers your personal metrics.
-Benchmark cohorts are defined by specialty and, where data are sufficient, by practice location, so the comparison group reflects physicians practicing in similar clinical contexts.
+Every metric in Jiro is accompanied by a peer benchmark, a reference value calculated from the same real-world data that powers your personal metrics.
+Benchmark cohorts are defined by your selected specialty so the comparison group reflects physicians practicing in similar clinical contexts.

 Because benchmarks are derived from real-world data rather than survey responses or self-reported figures, they reflect actual practice patterns across the physician population.
 The benchmark for any given metric represents the distribution of values among your peers, giving your metrics context that would otherwise require external research to obtain.